veltzer/demos-linux/src/kernel_standalone/mods_using_each_other/README.md

 	application (actually it's the insmod(1) program).
 	That is why mod2's use count is 1.
 - mod1's use count is 1 all the time since mod2 insmod.
-	It does not go up to 1 on each api call rather it stays up all the time and you have to actually remove mod2 in order to rmmod mod1.
+	It does not go up to 1 on each API call rather it stays up all the time and you have to actually remove mod2 in order to rmmod mod1.